NAME

 text

-at the end of the forward
+at the end of each generated file for

 text